sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 dcis                    20
 other                   21
 </pre>
-As shown above, a lot of labels included.
-For simplicity, we have created ImageMask Dataset for Tumor.<br>
+As shown above, a lot of labels is included in it.
+However, for simplicity, we will create ImageMask Dataset for <b>Tumor</b>.<br>

 <h3>3.
 Create Mostly-Tumor Dataset</h3>
 To create Mostly Tumor ImateMask dataset, please run the following command for Python script,